eltallerdetd/Arduino-L298N-Library/README.md

 # L298N Arduino Motors Driver Library

 An Open Source library for Arduino and the L298N driver module.
-Ready to work with 4 motors.

 ## Important Information

-This library is especially designed to work with 4 motors connected to the L298N, currently it doesn't support only 2 of them.

 Wiring is essential for the library to work properly, so please be sure to connect your motors in the right way or the methods can doesn't work as expected.